marsch/Architecture/Roadmap/RoadmapV1.md

 ## POC 5 – hub & spoke integration of ISV applications with MDM, Identity Management and Integration Repository

-- Buiness API is provided and maintained by ISV application owner or system integrator; It is not an OIH component
+- Business API is provided and maintained by ISV application owner or system integrator; It is not an OIH component
-- Integration Node contains a minimum of one Integration flow, but can also contain more integration flows to allow communication between additional ISV applications for different uses cases
+- Integration Node contains a minimum of one Integration flow, but can also contain more integration flows to allow communication between additional ISV applications for different use cases
 - Decoupling of ISV applications using Connectors
-- ISV specific connector component includes adapter and transformator modules to interact with the OIH Smart Data Framework
+- ISV specific connector component includes adapter and transformer modules to interact with the OIH Smart Data Framework
 - Identity management features allow secured transactions and processing of data
 - Integration repository allows central management including technical configuration of all Integration Nodes